Glenn Ryle: Skipper Ryle

-The Skipper Ryle Show became an surprise hit and ultimately ran seventeen years on WKRC.
+The Skipper Ryle Show became a surprise hit and ultimately ran seventeen years on WKRC.
 Originally an hour-long Saturday morning show, it later moved to Sundays for two hours, and later still became a weekday series.
 At its peak the show was second only to WCPO's Uncle Al Show in popularity among kids.
 Part of the show's larger appeal was that Ryle was never condescending in his talks with the kids who appeared on the show.
 Despite the fact that his own personal primary demographic was kids who had felt they had outgrown Uncle Al, Ryle tried to, as he once put it, "open the whole thing up to everybody", young and old alike.
 Colleague Nick Clooney and other local critics once regarded Skipper Ryle as the most civilized children's show on television.

 The show became so popular that Ryle made in-person appearances at local amusement parks including Coney Island, LeSourdsville Lake, and even at the Cincinnati Zoo.
 In the early 70s, Ryle, in an attempt to compete with rival WXIX's Sunday morning powerhouse Wonderama, hosted a limited-run weekend series called the Skipper Ryle Special which featured a live audience, games and guest stars; over the years Ryle gave away countless prizes from Cincinnati-based Kenner Toys.
 But by 1973, though the show was still very popular, WKRC executives, citing increasing expense, decided to cancel production of the show.

 Personal life

 The Ryles lived in the western Cincinnati suburb of Cheviot.
-Ryle's wife, Jacqueline, was a Cincinnati native; they had two children, Steve and Cheri.
+Ryle's wife, Jacqueline, was a Cincinnati native; they had two children, Steve and Cheri Schnitker.
 Ryle maintained a low profile after his retirement in the late 80s.
 His final public appearance was an interview by colleague and long-time friend Nick Clooney at WCET in the fall of 1990.
 He died in 1993 and was buried in Bridgetown Cemetery in Cheviot.